sarah11918/starlight-blog/src/content/docs/blog/dynamic-routing-tag-pages-in-astro.md

 But now for making a page that *doesn't exist*!
 Magic!

-### Page slugs / url routes
+### Page slugs / URL routes

-To create url routes of the form `rainsberger.ca/tags/tagname`, I need to create `src/pages/tags/[tag].astro` The `[tag]` in brackets indicates that this one file will create dynamic routes for multiple different tag names.
+To create URL routes of the form `rainsberger.ca/tags/tagname`, I need to create `src/pages/tags/[tag].astro` The `[tag]` in brackets indicates that this one file will create dynamic routes for multiple different tag names.

 ### Page Layout